mmillerxyz/Vigilante-Toolset/README.md

 <a href="https://github.com/MBHudson/Vigilante-Toolset/blob/master/README.md#usage"><img border="0" alt="DEMO/TUTORIAL" src="https://github.com/MBHudson/Vigilante-Toolset/blob/master/menu3.png" width="350" height="150" align="middle"> </a>

-The hope is to gather info leading to the server a owner and reporting all evidence collected to the proper authorities in that person's jurisdiction though anonymous file sharing and e-mail.
+The hope is to gather info leading to the identity of the server's owner; reporting all evidence collected to the proper authorities in that person's jurisdiction thorugh anonymous file sharing/e-mail.

 More to come later, sorry